-You might have noticed a change in the way people are paying at shops lately.
-Instead of swiping or inserting credit cards, they’re holding their mobile device over the POS terminal.
+These days, instead of swiping or inserting credit cards, you’ll often see people holding their mobile device over the POS terminal.
 This type of payment is called an NFC or “contactless” payment, much like your credit or debit card may be contactless, and uses near field communication to transmit information from a mobile device to a payments reader.

-In addition to chip and PIN cards, mobile payments are part of our charge toward more secure, authenticated ways to pay.
+In addition to chip and PIN cards, mobile payments are part of our change toward more secure, authenticated ways to pay.
 As opposed to magstripe cards (which are prone to fraud), NFC payments have multiple layers of security involved in the transaction, designed to protect bank details.
 NFC mobile payments are also the fastest way to pay.
-The transaction time is super fast, unlike credit card transactions, which can take several seconds (chip and PIN cards, in fact, are noticeably sluggish).
+The transaction time is super-fast, unlike credit card transactions, which can take several seconds (chip and PIN cards, in fact, are noticeably sluggish).

-Here is everything you need to know about Android Pay:
+Here is everything you need to know about Google Pay:

-To accept Android Pay, businesses need an NFC-enabled credit card reader.
+To accept Google Pay, businesses need an NFC-enabled credit card reader.

-Most major retailers are accepting both Android and Apple Pay.
-But now any business of any size, including your own small business, can accept Android Pay with Square Reader - yours for just £39.
+Most major retailers are accepting both Google and Apple Pay.
+But now any business of any size, including your own small business, can accept Google Pay with Square Reader - yours for just £16.

 Accept contactless and chip and PIN cards everywhere.